Learn About Tea

 Tea, the beverage, is the second most widely consumed drink in the world, exceeded only by water.
 In many cases today, as in ancient times, tea is safer to drink than water because it is boiled first, killing any disease-carrying bacteria.

-By most reports, tea was first consumed as a beverage in China, sometime between 2700 B.C and 220 A.D.
-Tea began to travel as a trade item as early as the fifth century, with some sources indicating Turkish traders bartering for tea on the Mongolian border.
 Tea made its way to Japan late in the sixth century, along with another famous Chinese export: Buddhism.
-By the end of the sixth century, Buddhist monks were planting tea in Japan.
+By the end of the sixth century, Buddhist monks were planting Camellia sinensis "Chinensis" Tea plants in Japan.
 Prior to the devastating Tsunami in March of 2011, and the resulting radiation contamination, 99% of commercially available basket-steamed Green tea came from Japan.
-We anticipate many changes as other producing countries rise to meet the growing demand for this tea product as the land and people of Japan heal.
+There have been many changes to this specialty crop's production as other Tea producing countries rise up to meet the ever growing demand for this miracle of agriculture we call "Tea".
+We continue to send tidings of love, support and healing to the land and all beings in Japan after this catastrophic event.

 Tea is an indigenous plant throughout the forests of Southeast Asia.
 Tea’s origins lie in an indefinite area to the Southeast of the Tibetan plateau, including Szechuan, Yunnan, Burma, Siam, and Northern India.
-From these original locations, tea has spread throughout the world and today is cultivated in areas as diverse as Washington state on the West coast of the U.S and Guatemala in Central America.
+From these original locations, Tea has spread throughout the world and today is cultivated in areas as diverse as Light of Day Organic Tea Farm here in the Midwest U.S - Traverse City, Michigan to Washington state on the West coast of the U.S, Scotland, and Guatemala in Central America.
 The small-leafed China plant remains fairly true-bred and has avoided much of the crossbreeding in agriculture.
-China is the birthplace of tea, and there is vast diversity in leaf style and grade here.
-Some famous provinces for tea production are: Anhui, Fujian, Yunnan, Zhejiang.
-The incredible diversity here is worth exploring.
+China is considered the birthplace of Tea, and there is vast diversity in leaf style and grade here.
+Some Chinese provinces which are well known for tea production are: Anhui, Fujian, Yunnan, Zhejiang.

 Advanced Series Tea Classes